The Repository pattern in Go: a painless way to simplify your service logic

 Summary

 Even if the repository approach adds a bit more code, it’s totally worth making that investment.
-In practice, you may spend 5 minutes more to do that, and the investment should pay you back shortly.
+In practice, you may spend 5 minutes more to do that, and the investment should pay off shortly.

-In this article, we miss one essential part – tests.
+In this article, we’re missing one essential part: tests.
 Now adding tests should be much easier, but it still may not be obvious how to do it properly.

 To not make a “monster” article, I will cover it in the next 1-2 weeks. 🙂 The entire diff of this refactoring, including tests, is available on GitHub.